kobito-kun/Stockily/README.md

 To run this project locally, you'll need some prerequisites programs.

 - [NodeJS](https://nodejs.org/)
+-
+#### Backend Setup

 After cloning this repository & have the required programs installed.
-Open a command prompt on the folder and run:
+Open a command prompt on the folder `/backend` and run:

 ```
 npm install
 ```

-#### Backend Setup

 Refers to [`package.json`](https://github.com/kobito-kun/Stockily/blob/master/backend/package.json) to install the required packages / libraries for this project to be able to run.